 When to Contact a Lawyer About a Michigan Crash Without a Report

 If you were in a crash and didn’t get a police report or weren’t sure you needed one, it’s not too late to protect your rights.
 In fact, accidents without reports are some of the most likely to lead to disputes, especially when fault is contested or injuries appear days later.
-You should speak with a car accident lawyer if:
+You should seek legal help after a Michigan car accident if:

 • The other driver is blaming you or lying about what happened